AmarTabakovic/AmarTabakovic-Hugo/content/blog/hugo-dark-theme/index.md

 {{% section %}}
 ## JavaScript

 The **main.js** file is included in the **baseof.html** partial.
-The function *setTheme* takes "dark" or "light" as a parameter and adds/removes the CSS class *dark-theme* from the base *html* element, depending on what was given as the parameter.
+The function *setTheme* takes "dark" or "light" as a parameter and adds or removes the CSS class *dark-theme* from the base *html* element, depending on what was given as the parameter.

 Additionally, the parameter value is saved in local storage, so that the selected theme persists across different pages.
-If there is no value found in local storage, an empty string will be used.
+If there is no value found in local storage, an empty string is set.

 **main.js:**